This document is for system administrators, webmasters and users of GNU and FSF machines in France.

 Output dir is /var/www/mrtg/

-make -C /etc/mrtg mrtg-switch.cfg
+make -C /etc/mrtg mrtg-switch.cfg and should

 be regenerated in the same way whenever the switch usage changes.